opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/worldpay/iFrame/README.md

 ## Introduction ##
-The Postman Collection enables Worldpay to be used to take payments through OPF.
+The Postman Collection enables the integration of Worldpay for payment processing through open payment framework(OPF).

 The integration supports: